mikusgszyp/VIEaimFortnite/README.md

 after install reboot PC

-3. download and extract relase and run "install the req.bat" (don't close cmd, it will close automaticly after install)
+3. download and extract relase (or repo) and run "install the req.bat" (don't close cmd, it will close automaticly after install)

 4. Run via "run.bat" file